James Wilson

 30 October 2014

-The Regiment at
+The Regiment at Edinburgh Castle, 1860

-Wilson, James – Private 800, 78th
+Wilson, James – Private 800, 78th Highland Regiment of Foot

-Source of Information The following information is summarized from the Adjutant’s Roll, pay records, Married Roll, Enlistment Paper, Attestation of the Recruit, Statement of Service, Record of Service, Military History Sheet, Medical History, Muster, comprising the service record of James Wilson, Private 800, of the 2nd Battalion, 78th Regiment of Foot, Seaforth Highlanders.
+The following information is summarized from the Adjutant’s Roll, pay records, Married Roll, Enlistment Paper, Attestation of the Recruit, Statement of Service, Record of Service, Military History Sheet, Medical History, Muster, comprising the service record of James Wilson, Private 800, of the 2nd Battalion, 78th Regiment of Foot, Seaforth Highlanders.
 These documents were requested from the Archives at Kew, England, on 1 September 2014, for the sum of $225 by Greg Salmers, and received 19 September 2014 at Moose Jaw, Saskatchewan.
-Birthdate of Thomas Wilson, son of James Wilson, as confirmed by a separate document, a registered copy of an entry of birth, Father of Patricia May Wilson, Mother of Gregory Clive Salmers: 29 January 1882; at Sitapur, Uttar Pradesh, India, with birth registered at military station at Lucknow, Uttar Pradesh, India.
-[Birth Certificate on hand] |

 Private James Wilson